-When purchasing from a Preferred Supplier, you may not need to obtain competitive bids, provided the university has negotiated pricing and terms.
-Details of sourcing and selection must be included on Purchasing Checklist & Bid Summary Form.
+When purchasing from a Preferred Supplier, you may not need to obtain competitive bids nor complete a Purchasing Checklist & Bid Summary Form, since the university has already negotiated pricing and favorable terms.

 3.4 Competitive Threshold Requirements

 For procurements falling within the thresholds outlined in the Purchasing Policy, the university and its buyers shall complete the following requirements to ensure compliance and/or document price reasonableness.